itzmeanjan/ml-dsa/README.md

 Algorithm | What does it do ?
 --- | --:
 KeyGen | It takes a 32 -bytes seed, which is used for *deterministically* computing a ML-DSA keypair i.e. both public key and secret key.
 Sign | It takes a 32 -bytes seed, a ML-DSA secret key and a N (>=0) -bytes message as input, producing ML-DSA signature bytes.
 For default and recommended **hedged** message signing, one must provide with 32B random seed.
-For deterministic message signing, one should simply fill seed with 32 zero bytes.
+For **deterministic** message signing, one should simply fill seed with 32 zero bytes.
 Verify | It takes a ML-DSA public key, N (>=0) -bytes message and ML-DSA signature, returning boolean value, denoting status of successful signature verification operation.

-Here I'm maintaining `ml-dsa` as a header-only, easy-to-use C++20 library, implementing NIST FIPS 204 ML-DSA, supporting ML-DSA-{44, 65, 87} parameter sets, as defined in table 1 of ML-DSA draft standard.
-For more details see [below](#usage).
+Here I'm maintaining `ml-dsa` as a C++20 header-only constexpr library, implementing NIST FIPS 204 ML-DSA, supporting ML-DSA-{44, 65, 87} parameter sets, as defined in table 1 of ML-DSA draft standard.
+For more details on using this library, see [below](#usage).

 > [!NOTE]
 > Find ML-DSA draft standard @ https://doi.org/10.6028/NIST.FIPS.204.ipd, which you should refer to when understanding intricate details of this implementation.